whiprandolph/bestseller/notes.md

 * scan for 'integrity of service' and ensure any explanations are after definition
 * A few places where I end statements with "and more" or "countless others" - can seem ambiguous, making expanding on this with more specific statements would be more strong, "plenty of "and so on"
 * scan for common phrases and ensure they're not repeated too close to each other.
-  * healthy culture
+  * healthy nation
-  * unhealthy culture
+  * unhealthy nation
   * stand for what's right
   * seek justice
   * also the end-of-chapter transitions

-"Many healthy cultures referenced in this book have not been able to maintain a traditional way of life since being conquered by unhealthy cultures in recent centuries.
+"Many healthy nations referenced in this book have not been able to maintain a traditional way of life since being conquered by unhealthy nations in recent centuries.
 However, unlike people who've forgotten their healthy-culture ancestors, they still remember..."

 ### Cindy's -- Can We Really Transform Our Unhealthy Culture?

-Given the extent of the core problem in unhealthy cultures (a few ruling over the many), the challenge of creating and maintaining a healthy culture is mammoth.
+Given the extent of the core problem in unhealthy nations (a few ruling over the many), the challenge of creating and maintaining a healthy nation is mammoth.

 But here’s the good news: creating a health culture is doable!
 If it wasn’t doable, why were millions of people over millions of years able to do it?

-Healthy cultures represent who we really are.
+Healthy nations represent who we really are.
 We don’t have to reinvent ourselves, we simply have to return to who we really are.

 So, where do we begin?
 Like Jesus and so many others have shown again and again, we begin with ourselves.
 Many of this book’s earlier chapters offer ideas about what we can do on our own.
 The next step is building our collective spiritual strength with other people.

-Building with other people will not be an easy path because, just like myself and probably just like you, those of us raised from birth in unhealthy cultures have unwittingly absorbed many of its abuses along the way.
+Building with other people will not be an easy path because, just like myself and probably just like you, those of us raised from birth in unhealthy nations have unwittingly absorbed many of its abuses along the way.

-Even those of us who have worked on our own spiritual and personal growth still live our lives to various degrees embedded in the broader dominant unhealthy culture where we continue to need to fend for ourselves, sometimes at the expense of others, whether we like it or not.
+Even those of us who have worked on our own spiritual and personal growth still live our lives to various degrees embedded in the broader dominant unhealthy nation where we continue to need to fend for ourselves, sometimes at the expense of others, whether we like it or not.

 So I am not saying that change will be easy.
 I am saying we can.
 And I am saying we should.